Ewing Young: California

-In the spring of 1830, Young led the first American trapping expedition to reach the Pacific Coast from Santa Fe, traveling via the Salt River, Gila and Verde rivers, then cross-country to the Colorado River and on across the Mojave Desert following the trail marked three years before by Jedediah Smith, eventually arriving at Mission San Gabriel Arcángel, where they recuperated.
+In spring 1830, Young led the first American trapping expedition to reach the Pacific Coast from Santa Fe, traveling via the Salt River, Gila and Verde rivers, then cross-country to the Colorado River and on across the Mojave Desert following the trail marked three years before by Jedediah Smith, eventually arriving at Mission San Gabriel Arcángel, where they recuperated.
 The group then visited Mission San Fernando Rey de España on their way north into California's great Central Valley via its southern San Joaquin Valley section.

 Once there, the group moved north to the Sacramento Valley, where they encountered Peter Skene Ogden of the Hudson's Bay Company (HBC).
 The two groups jointly trapped the valley before the Americans set off for the Tule River.
-After a short trapping excursion there, the party encountered an official from the Mission San José, who was trying capture members of the mission, possibly Ohlone people.
+After a short trapping excursion there, the party encountered an official from the Mission San José, who was trying to capture members of the mission, possibly Ohlone people.

-With the aid of eleven of Young's trappers the "fugitives" were taken back to the mission, where Young visited on 11 July.
+With the aid of eleven of Young's trappers the "fugitives" were taken back to the mission, where Young visited on July 11.
 From here the Americans moved on to San Francisco Bay to trade their pelts.
 After this they went south to Pueblo de Los Angeles and then back to Taos before the end of 1830.
 At the time of his return to Taos with the proceeds of this expedition, Young was established as one of the wealthiest Americans in Mexican territory.

 Over the next few years, Young and his group continued traveling to Alta California to trap and trade.
-In 1834 in San Diego, Young encountered Hall J. Kelley, the great promoter of the Oregon Country from Boston.
+In 1834, in San Diego, Young encountered Hall J. Kelley, the great promoter of the Oregon Country from Boston.
 Kelley invited Ewing Young to accompany him north to Oregon, but Young at first declined.
 After re-thinking, Young agreed to travel with Kelley and they set out in July 1834, with a group including Webley John Hauxhurst and Joseph Gale, both prominent figures in the Willamette Valley, accompanying them.